dell/csm-docs/content/docs/cosidriver/features/objectscale.md

 - bucket policy is modified to reflect that user has gained permissions for a bucket;
 - access key for the user is added to ObjectScale.

-The provided code snippet demonstrates how to grant an access using `BucketAccess` resource:
+The following example shows how to grant an access using `BucketAccess` resource:

 ```sh
 cat <<EOF | kubectl create --namespace=my-namespace --filename -